 Kenna was born in England, now living in Seattle, WA.
 His black-and-white photographs carry his signature style and have been exhibited in many venues.
 The Web site offers an extensive collection of his photographs, and some of his interviews are in PDF format for saving if you wish to do so.

 I better stop introducing photographers whose work I enjoy, the list is long, too long.
 Let me share a few other interesting Web sites before coming to the free downloads of many e-books (ah-ha! you are interested!)
 If there is enough interest, I may introduce others in future posts, let me know with your comments.
 I started introducing some, one at a time, on the sidebar under the “Hear This” section too.

 It is a large collection of the works of master photographers.
 The presentation is clean and extensive.
 Many photographers, time periods, styles are included in the collection.
-I give you a fair warning, this site is one of those that looks a few pages long but you realize how big it is after several hours, in other words, a time sink!
+Fair warning, this site may look a few pages long, but you realize how big it is after several hours.
+In other words, it is a time sink!
 Enter at your own risk!
 (Regrettably, the link to photography-now dot net seems to be broken.)

-Life was photography for the most part of the last century.
-It feels strange to be able to refer to “the last century” with first-hand experience!
+Life was photography for most of the last century.
+It feels strange to refer to “the last century” with first-hand experience!
 Life covered all aspects of life, from icons and celebrities to war and poverty, from movies to sports, from all corners of the world to space.
-This collection will let you explore its vast collection.
+This site will let you explore its vast collection.
 The time-sink warning should be over your head.
 Did you know that Walker Evans photographed Rolls Royce’s?
 See the photograph on the left.